Why are Python Naming Conventions Important?

 You may encounter this Python naming convention also referred to as snake_case.

 Let’s thinking beyond Python for a moment.
 You will often encounter names, particularly file names, where multiple words have been separated by a hyphen.
 That is, hyphens have been used instead of spaces.
 This naming convention has been called in a few different ways.
 Interestingly enough, the most popular of them is the kebab-case.
-Because this naming convention can be useful while sending files over the internet, you can adopt it for naming your text files.
+This naming convention can be useful while sending files over the internet.
+So, you can adopt it for naming your text files.

 On a Final Note – What General Rules You Should Follow in Naming Conventions?